Core process settings

 buildpacks/

-GET /api/deploys lists all deploy records.
-GET /api/deploys/<id> returns a single record including status, started_at, ended_at, and preview_url.
-POST /api/deploys/rollback queues a rollback to the previous image.
+GET /api/deploys lists deploy records including build_number, deployed_by, commit_message, and source.
+GET /api/deploys/<id> returns a single record.
+POST /api/deploys can queue a manual deploy from a saved workspace or git branch, and POST /api/deploys/rollback queues a rollback to the previous image.

 POST each endpoint with app, env, and branch to directly control the running container without triggering a new build.

-Stores repo_url, mode, traffic_mode, host_port, service_port, public_host, engine, and webhook_secret for one app slot. engine accepts "docker" (default) or "station".
+Stores repo_url, mode, traffic_mode, host_port, service_port, public_host, access_policy, ip_allowlist, expires_at, engine, and webhook_secret for one app lane. engine accepts docker or station.

 Lists, creates, and deletes managed companion services. /api/apps/companions/restart restarts a named companion in place.

 GET lists installed buildpack plugins.
-POST installs a new one (requires RELAY_ENABLE_PLUGIN_MUTATIONS=true).
-DELETE /api/plugins/buildpacks/<name> removes it.
+POST installs a new one when mutation is enabled.
+POST /api/plugins/buildpacks/install-url installs from a verified HTTPS URL, and DELETE removes a plugin.

 Provide the dashboard with live project and deploy state via SSE plus a current inventory endpoint.

-Matches repo_url against app_state rows, verifies GitHub signatures, and queues the same deploy path the CLI uses.
+Matches repo_url against app_state rows, verifies GitHub signatures, extracts the head commit message, assigns a build number, and queues the same deploy path the CLI uses.

 {